joelek/circus/readme.md

 * Make color scheme and project name configurable.
 * Structure code using subprojects.
 * Clear player state when the user logs out.
-* Store create and update timestamps for entities.
 * Add account tiers to keys and users.
 * Create full screen player with additional controls and graphics.
 * Set document title based on page.